jub0bs/go-course-beginner/README.md

 This course is an introduction to Go for people who already have some programming experience.

-The course material consists of slides, some of which contain editable and executable code samples.
+The course material consists of slides
+(broken down into five parts for, easier navigation) some of which contain editable and executable code samples.
 You can run the slideshow on your machine after following a few simple steps: